sesmi123/db-caching-demo/README.md

 ### Write-Back (Write-Behind)

 Using the write-back policy, data is written to the cache and Then I/O completion is confirmed.
-The data is then typically also written to the backing store in the background but the completion confirmation is not blocked on that.
+The data is then typically also written to the database in the background but the completion confirmation is not blocked on that.

 This method can greatly enhance performance for write-heavy applications because it reduces the number of write operations performed on the slower back-end storage.
 However, it introduces a risk of data loss if the cache data is not yet persisted and a system failure occurs.